vfishv/Boost-for-Android/README.md

 *Tested with a development machine running OpenSuse Tumbleweed Linux.*

 ## Prebuilt
-You can just download a current set of standard (shared, clang/llvm) prebuilt binaries  [here](https://github.com/dec1/Boost-for-Android/releases) if you don't need to customize the build, or don't have access to a unix-like development machine.
+You can just download a current set of standard prebuilt binaries [here](https://github.com/dec1/Boost-for-Android/releases) if you don't need to customize the build, or don't have access to a unix-like development machine.
 <!--- [here](http://silverglint.com/boost-for-android/) --->

 ## Build Yourself